Recording data

 Starting the data analysis window

-The data analysis window does not have much more functionality then grouping data in separate tables.
-Data is displayed in a spreadsheet view and is provided with timestamps indicating the exact time the data was received and stored (with one millisecond resolution).
+The data analysis window does not have much more functionality than grouping data into separate tables.
+Data is displayed in a spreadsheet view with timestamps indicating the exact time the data was received and stored (with one-millisecond resolution).

-To open a raw data file, to view its contents, locate the file by expanding the 'Raw Data' folder in the 'Project Explorer' which should normally reside on the left part of the screen.
+To open a raw data file and view its contents, locate the file by expanding the 'Raw Data' folder in the 'Project Explorer,' which should normally reside on the left part of the screen.
 Right-click the raw data file you want to analyze and select the 'Analyze Data...' option from the pop-up menu that appears at the mouse cursor location.

 Using the data analysis window - Depths